Nowe Miasto Lubawskie: History

 On 3 September 1939, during the German Invasion of Poland which started World War II, the town and area were captured and then occupied by Germany.
 Afterwards 2,500 civilians were murdered in actions carried out by the SS and units made up from German minority's militia, the Selbstschutz.
 Under German occupation, from 26 October 1939 to 1945, Nowe Miasto Lubawskie was annexed directly to Germany and administratively made part of the Landkreis Löbau/Neumark in the newly formed province of Reichsgau Danzig-West Prussia.
+The local Polish police chief and further two local Polish policeman were murdered by the Russians in the Katyn massacre in 1940.
 On 21 January 1945 the town was captured by the Red Army.
 After the war the town was restored to Poland, although with a Soviet-installed communist regime which stayed in power until the 1980s (see People's Republic of Poland).